All the HTML and PDF content here is licensed under a Creative Commons

 1000 students.
 Roughly 75% of these students are applicants to Columbia

-University, hence the practical effect of these tests is to distinguish
+University or Barnard College, hence the practical effect of these tests is

-excellent students from elite students.
-The essay tests, which require five
+to distinguish excellent students from elite students.
+The essay tests,

-days to complete, are curriculum-based achievement exams, designed to
+which require five days to complete, are curriculum-based achievement

-assess a student's mastery of nine subjects, including Greek, Latin, and
+exams, designed to assess a student's mastery of nine subjects, including

-subject test would focus on.
-(For example, the student could learn that
+knowledge that each subject test would focus on.
+(For example, the student

-this year's Greek test would cover the first three books of Homer's Iliad.)
+could learn that this year's Greek test would cover the first three books

 intelligence test developed by Robert Yerkes and other psychologists is